spectrocloud/librarium/docs/docs-content/clusters/pcg/manage-pcg/configure-proxy.md

 1. Open a terminal session.

 2. Issue the following command against the Kubernetes cluster where the PCG is deployed.
-Verify the pods are active and healthy.
+Verify that the pods are active and healthy.

    ```shell
    kubectl get pods --namespace reach-system
    ```

-   The output should display the Reach service pods in a healthy state.
+   The output should display the Reach service pods in the **Running** status.

    ```shell hideClipboard
    NAME                                                READY   STATUS    RESTARTS   AGE
    reach-controller-manager-995c74db5-frb5j            2/2     Running   0          2m
    ```

-3. After you configure your cloud account to use the PCG.
-You can verify that deployed clusters inherit the proxy configuration from the PCG.
+3. After configuring your cloud account to use the PCG, you can verify that the deployed workload clusters inherit the proxy configuration from the PCG.
 To verify the proxy configuration is inherited by the workload clusters, deploy a workload cluster through Palette.
 SSH into a node in the workload cluster and issue the following command to verify the proxy configuration is inherited.